rudybnb/Job-Tracker/replit.md

 - **Rule 5: PERSISTENT DATA VERIFICATION** - Always verify database data exists and is accessible before claiming features work
 - **Rule 6: USER CONFIDENCE PROTECTION** - Document all fixes permanently and ensure they persist across sessions
 - **Rule 7: LOCKED CSV PARSING** - The CSV parsing logic in both frontend and backend is now locked down with regex to remove trailing commas.
 DO NOT MODIFY the parsing sections marked "LOCKED DOWN" or "NEVER CHANGE THIS"
+- **Rule 8: LIVE DATA ONLY** - System now uses live production data exclusively.
+No temporary, test, or placeholder data permitted.
+All backup information must be correct and retained.
 - Always verify what is currently working before making changes
 - These rules are mandatory and must be followed at all times to prevent regression and data corruption